Skip to content

 --default-username <DEFAULT_USERNAME>

-The default username to use when no authentication method is provided
+The default username to use when no authentication is configured

 [env: KMS_DEFAULT_USERNAME=]